The Enchanted Cat

-The Enchanted Cat was edited and translated from the Hungarian by Baroness Orczy (creator of the famous the Scarlet Pimpernel series), in 1895.

-The illustrations in the book were provided by her husband, Montagu Barstow, whom she married in 1894.
+The Enchanted Cat was a Hungarian folklore tale translated and edited from Hungarian in 1895 by Baroness Orczy, best known for authoring the Scarlet Pimpernel series.
+The book was illustrated by her husband, Montagu Barstow, whom she married in 1894.

 Plot

-In a far-off Eastern land, near the borders of Persia, there once was a prosperous kingdom ruled by the kind-hearted Sultan Abu Hafiz.
-His people were content, trade flourished, and the fields were abundant.
-Yet, amidst all this joy, the Sultan alone carried an unending sorrow.
-Ever since his beloved wife, the beautiful Sultana Arizade, died tragically after being frightened by a monstrous creature near the palace gardens, the Sultan had never smiled again.
-His sadness cast a shadow over the entire kingdom, worrying his ministers greatly.
+Set in a far-off Eastern land, near the borders of Persia, the story is of a kingdom ruled by the kind-hearted Sultan Abu Hafiz.
+Ever since the death of his beloved wife, the beautiful Sultana Arizade, the Sultan had never smiled again.
+His ministers worried about his health and happiness, so his Grand Vizier, Ben Achmed, persuaded him to remarry.
+Reluctantly, Sultan Abu Hafiz agreed, and he married a widowed princess renowned for her wisdom, wealth, and beauty.

-Concerned for the Sultan’s health and happiness, the Grand Vizier, Ben Achmed, persuaded him that marrying again could restore joy to his heart and thus benefit the kingdom.
-Reluctantly, Sultan Abu Hafiz agreed, provided they found a princess as virtuous and lovely as the late Arizade.
-Ambassadors traveled far and wide, eventually discovering a widow princess renowned for her wisdom, wealth, and beauty.
-Although she had a son, the Sultan was so captivated by descriptions of her charm and intelligence that he eagerly invited her to become his new wife.

-The princess and her son, Ben Haroun, arrived amidst great celebrations.
-Her radiant beauty and wise conversation immediately impressed Abu Hafiz, who soon married her in grand ceremonies.
-The new Sultana, though generous, was prideful and soon revealed her true nature.
-She and Ben Haroun grew jealous of Prince Al Hafiz, the Sultan’s beloved heir from his first marriage, whose popularity among the people and court was unmatched.
+The new Sultana and her son from a previous marriage, Ben Haroun, were received warmly in the kingdom.
+But soon she and her son grew jealous of Prince Al Hafiz, the Sultan’s heir from his first marriage, who was beloved among the people and in court.
 Secretly, they plotted to eliminate the prince, aiming to secure the throne for Ben Haroun.

-When the aging Sultan announced his decision to abdicate in favor of Prince Al Hafiz, who was soon to marry a gentle and noble princess, the Sultana’s plots turned desperate.
-Together with her son, she visited Abraduz, a powerful magician from her homeland.
-Although the magician refused to kill the prince directly, he offered a sinister alternative: a magic potion that, when placed upon the prince’s threshold, would transform him into a black cat upon contact.
+When the aging Sultan announced his decision to abdicate in favor of Prince Al Hafiz, who was soon to marry a princess, the Sultana visited Abraduz, a powerful magician from her homeland.
+Although the magician refused to kill the prince directly, he offered them a magic potion that, when placed upon the prince’s threshold, would transform him into a black cat upon contact.
 However, on every new moon, the prince would regain human form for six hours.